kevin-labtani/code-katas/README.md

   - Can you improve the performance of your solution?
   - Can you think of other ways to refactor?
   - How have other people solved this problem?

+## Problem solving patterns

+### Frequency counter pattern

+This pattern uses objects or sets to collect values/frequencies of values.
+This can often avoid the need for nested loops or O(N^2) operations with arrays or strings.